ansuini/Winter_School_QLS_2018/README.md

 - do not get stack more than a few minutes (say 5-10 depending on the problem) in trying to solve things by yourself !

+### Team formation

+It is warmly suggested to form small teams of 3-4 persons.
+We will not assign exercises that require extra work outside the hands-on sessions, and nor the teamwork nor the individual work will be evaluated.
+Anyway it will be a more entertaining experience if you work in small teams.
+Everyone of us has different backgrounds, experiences and viewpoints, and we encourage diversity of approaches, even in a context of very basic exercises like the ones we prepared.
+Try to self-organize teams composed by persons with different cultural experiences: it will be a more useful experience for everyone !

 ### Installation instructions